GerHobbelt/owemdjee/README.md

 - **dynet** [📁](./dynet) [🌐](https://github.com/GerHobbelt/dynet) -- The Dynamic Neural Network Toolkit.
 DyNet is a neural network library developed by Carnegie Mellon University and many others.
 It is written in C++ (with bindings in Python) and is designed to be efficient when run on either CPU or GPU, and to work well with networks that have dynamic structures that change for every training instance.
 For example, these kinds of networks are particularly important in natural language processing tasks, and DyNet has been used to build state-of-the-art systems for syntactic parsing, machine translation, morphological inflection, and many other application areas.
 - **easyexif** [📁](./easyexif) [🌐](https://github.com/GerHobbelt/easyexif) -- EasyEXIF is a tiny, lightweight C++ library that parses basic (EXIF) information out of JPEG files.
 It uses only the std::string library and is otherwise pure C++.
 You pass it the binary contents of a JPEG file, and it parses several of the most important EXIF fields for you.
 - **easyloggingpp** [📁](./easyloggingpp) [🌐](https://github.com/GerHobbelt/easyloggingpp) -- Easylogging++ is single header efficient logging library for C++ applications.
 It is extremely powerful, highly extendable and configurable to user's requirements.
 It provides ability to write your own _sinks_ (via a feature referred as `LogDispatchCallback`).
-- **ecal** [📁](./ecal) [🌐](https://github.com/GerHobbelt/ecal) -- the *enhanced Communication Abstraction Layer* (*eCAL*) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL uses a publish-subscribe pattern to automatically connect different nodes in the network. eCAL automatically chooses the best available data transport mechanism for each link: shared memory or UDP
+- **ecal** [📁](./ecal) [🌐](https://github.com/GerHobbelt/ecal) -- the *enhanced Communication Abstraction Layer* (*eCAL*) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL uses a publish-subscribe pattern to automatically connect different nodes in the network. eCAL automatically chooses the best available data transport mechanism for each link:

+  - Shared memory for local communication (incredible fast!)
+  - UDP for network communication

 - **ECMA262** [📁](./ECMA262) [🌐](https://github.com/GerHobbelt/ecma262) -- ECMAScript :: the source for the current draft of ECMA-262, the ECMAScript® Language Specification.
 - **edit-distance** [📁](./edit-distance) [🌐](https://github.com/GerHobbelt/editdistance) -- a fast implementation of the edit distance (Levenshtein distance).
 The algorithm used in this library is proposed by _Heikki Hyyrö, "Explaining and extending the bit-parallel approximate string matching algorithm of Myers", (2001) <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.19.7158&rep=rep1&type=pdf>_.
 - **efsw** [📁](./efsw) [🌐](https://github.com/GerHobbelt/efsw) -- cross-platform file system watcher and notifier
 - **emphf-hash** [📁](./emphf-hash) [🌐](https://github.com/GerHobbelt/emphf) -- an efficient external-memory algorithm for the construction of minimal perfect hash functions for large-scale key sets, focusing on speed and low memory usage (2.61 N bits plus a small constant factor).
 - **enca** [📁](./enca) [🌐](https://github.com/GerHobbelt/enca) -- Enca (Extremely Naive Charset Analyser) consists of two main components: `libenca`, an encoding detection library, and `enca`, a command line frontend, integrating libenca and several charset conversion libraries and tools (GNU `recode`, UNIX98 `iconv`, perl `Unicode::Map`, `cstocs`).
-- **enkiTS** [📁](./enkiTS-TaskScheduler) [🌐](https://github.com/GerHobbelt/enkiTS) -- A C++11 Task Scheduler for creating parallel programs.
+- **enkiTS** [📁](./enkiTS-TaskScheduler) [🌐](https://github.com/GerHobbelt/enkiTS) -- a permissively licensed C++11 Task Scheduler for creating parallel programs.
+The primary goal of enkiTS is to help developers create programs which handle both data and task level parallelism to utilize the full performance of multicore CPUs, whilst being lightweight (only a small amount of code) and easy to use.

+  Features:

+    - Braided parallelism - can issue tasks from another task as well as from the thread which created the Task System, and has a simple task interface for both data and task parallelism.
+    - Can pin tasks to a given thread - can schedule a task which will only be run on the specified thread.
+    - Can register external threads to use with enkiTS
+    - Can set task priorities - Up to 5 task priorities can be configured via define ENKITS_TASK_PRIORITIES_NUM (defaults to 3).
+Higher priority tasks are run before lower priority ones.
+    - Can wait for pinned tasks - useful for creating IO threads which do no other work.
+    - Completion Actions - can perform an action on task completion.
+This avoids the expensive action of adding the task to the scheduler, and can be used to safely delete a completed task.
+    - Dependencies - can set dependencies between tasks.
+    - Fast, then scalable - designed for consumer devices first, so performance on a low number of threads is important, followed by scalability.
+    - Lightweight
+    - Up-front Allocation friendly - designed for zero allocations during scheduling.

 - **ensmallen** [📁](./ensmallen) [🌐](https://github.com/GerHobbelt/ensmallen) -- a high-quality C++ library for non-linear numerical optimization. `ensmallen` provides many types of optimizers that can be used for virtually any numerical optimization task.
 This includes gradient descent techniques, gradient-free optimizers, and constrained optimization.
 Examples include L-BFGS, SGD, CMAES and Simulated Annealing.
 - **EtwExplorer** [📁](./EtwExplorer) [🌐](https://github.com/GerHobbelt/EtwExplorer) -- View ETW Provider metadata.
 Event Tracing for Windows (ETW) is a logging facility built into the Windows OS.
 Modern providers register a manifest that describes all the events they support, with their properties.
 Classic providers register a MOF instead.
 - **eventpp** [📁](./eventpp) [🌐](https://github.com/GerHobbelt/eventpp) -- a C++ event library for callbacks, event dispatcher, and event queue.
 With eventpp you can easily implement signal and slot mechanism, publisher and subscriber pattern, or observer pattern.